Murder or Homicide

 First-Degree Murder in Tennessee

 First-degree murder is defined as the “premeditated and intentional killing of another.”
 It can also be defined as a killing committed during certain types of felonies as well as any killing committed as the result of a bomb.
-In the state of Tennessee, conviction of first-degree murder carries life in prison, life without the possibility of parole, or the death penalty.
+In the state of Tennessee, the conviction of first-degree murder carries life in prison, life without the possibility of parole, or the death penalty.

 At our Chattanooga defense firm, lawyers Lee Davis and Bryan Hoss have collectively been involved in more than 100 first-degree murder cases in their law careers.
 Few — if any — other law firms in Southeast Tennessee are able to claim this level of experience.
 In 2010, Lee Davis and Bryan Hoss represented a death penalty defendant charged with first-degree murder in Bradley County, Tennessee.
 Following a jury trial, all charges against her were dismissed.